MicrosoftDocs/Viva/WorkplaceAnalytics/Setup/format-data-for-upload.md

 ### Create a valid UTF-8 encoded .csv file in Microsoft Excel

 1. Export organizational data from your HR database.
 2. Open Excel and import the exported organizational data.
 3. In Excel, organize the data:

    1. Place all of the data on a single worksheet.
    2. In the worksheet, the first row must contain column headers.
 Every column must have a column header.
 To know what columns (what data) to include, see [Prepare orgazational data](prepare-organizational-data.md).
+   3. All rows below row 1 must contain data about employees.
+Include one row of data per person, per EffectiveDate.

    > [!Note]
    > Each column represents an attribute.
 Many attributes are optional, but a few attributes (such as **EffectiveDate**) are required.
-(For more information, see [Structure the organizational data](prepare-organizational-data.md#structure-the-organizational-data).)
+For details, see [Structure the organizational data](prepare-organizational-data.md#structure-the-organizational-data).

-   3. All rows below row 1 must contain data about employees.
-Include one row of data per person, per EffectiveDate.
 4. Save the worksheet into a single, flat, text file.

    1. In Excel, point to **File** and select **Save As**.
    2. Type a name for the file, choose the file type **CSV UTF-8 (Comma delimited) (*.csv)**, and select **Save**:

    ![Save as UTF-8 .csv file option](../images/wpa/setup/csv-utf-8.png)

-   Save the location of this file, for later use.
+5. Save the location of this new .csv file for later use.

 > [!Note]
 > If your spreadsheet application does not offer **CSV UTF-8 (Comma delimited) (*.csv)** as a file-type choice (for example, versions of Excel older than Excel 2016), you'll need to use another program, such as Notepad++, to save this file as comma-delimited UTF-8.

 ### Example .csv data file